slok/alertgram/Readme.md

 ## Metrics

-The app comes with [Prometheus] metrics, it measures the forwarded alerts, HTTP requests... with rate and latency.
+The app comes with [Prometheus] metrics, it measures the forwarded alerts, HTTP requests, errors... with rate and latency.

 By default are served on `/metrics` on `0.0.0.0:8081`